As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 There are many things to consider when planning a multi-generational vacation.
 You need to choose activities that are suitable for kids and adults and find a destination that appeals to everyone – young and old.
 However, every family is unique, with its own dynamic and preferences.
 What appeals to one family may not be fun for another family.
 You have to pick the type of multi-generational family travel that best suits your family.

 In this post, we will discuss the different types of multi-generational vacations along with a list of the top 10 multi-generational travel ideas for families.
 From the beach to the ocean to outdoors in the mountains and everything in between.
 We will highlight options for the best family vacation with grandparents to help you pick the perfect type of vacation for your family.

 How to Plan a Multi Generational Travel

 Once you’ve decided to embark on multi-generational travel there are endless possibilities about where to go.
 How do you decide where to travel with kids and grandparents, and your extended family?
-Check out our list of the Best Family Vacation Destinations in the US for 2021.
+Check out our list of the Best Family Vacation Destinations in the US.

 For more practical tips check out our post with 7 keys to planning a multi-generational family vacation and how to make the process simple and easy!

 Firstly, you should decide whether you want to visit a destination that is just your family, or do you like interacting with other travelers?
 Would your family enjoy being together 24/7 and staying in one big vacation rental house?
 Or does your family dynamic mean everyone does better if individual families have their own space?
 Would separate accommodation be best, and then get together for meals and activities during the vacation?
 Discuss this with your family members and plan the type of vacation that would be most enjoyable for your family.

 The most popular multi-generational travel ideas for families include vacations at the beach, a cruise, all-inclusive resort, amusement park, water park, city break, historical site, lake house, national park, camping, or an RV trip.
 What type of destination would be a favorite for your extended family?